meysamsadeghi/Security-and-Robustness-of-Deep-Learning-in-Wireless-Communication-Systems/README.md

 # Security and Robustness of DeepLearning in Wireless Communication Systems
 This repository is a research oriented repository dedicated to the Security and robustness of deep learning for wireless communication systems.
 The repo is divided into two sections, 1) our works and 2) other researchers.
-We have released the for our recent publications in a very friendly manner (as jupyter notebooks), hopping that other researchers can use them and extend/develope our works.
+We have released the code for our recent publications in a very friendly manner (as jupyter notebooks), hopping that other researchers can use them and extend/develope our works.

 <br><br>